“The pearl is the queen of gems and the gem of queens.”

 Tip 4.
 Style your pearls like a pro to make it pleasing to the eye

 Like the technical aspects of pearl photography, styling your pearls for a photoshoot can draw your customers in or push them away.
 The way you position your pearls when photographing can communicate professionalism when appropriately done; hence, you’ll find other jewelers hiring professional photographers to assist them in coming up with the perfect layout.

 A Lemniscate – two loops forming a shape of figure 8 – is one of the most common positions adopted by jewelers and photographers when taking photos of pearls; however, it doesn’t mean that you have to stick with this style.
 Browse popular magazines and check how other jewelry industry leaders arrange their jewelry pieces.
 Aim to be different and explore different styling positions and layouts to ensure that your jewelry is displayed in the most stunning visual presentation.

 Do you want to photograph your pearl jewelry in a perfect circle position?
 While others often struggle with this, it’s very much possible with the use of props.
 For instance, you can use the side of the springform round pan to arrange your pearl into a perfect circle position.
 Sometimes, you just have to look around your house to find suitable props or equipment.

 As we have repeatedly established in the past, nothing comes out naturally perfect, especially in areas of jewelry photography.
-At times, it can be frustrating to realise that despite all the techniques and approaches your have followed religiously, the jewelry photos are still nowhere near your desired result.
+At times, it can be frustrating to realize that despite all the techniques and approaches you have followed religiously, the jewelry photos are still nowhere near your desired result.
 Don’t be too hard on yourself.
 Consider that post-production processes are always part of successful jewelry photography.

 Watch how we photographed a pearl bracelet using the GemLightbox and a smartphone.